HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Usually written as `<!DOCTYPE hvml>`, case sensitive.

-In an HVML document, when an HVML tag may conflict with a target markup language tag, we can use a predefined prefix to mark the HVML tag.
+In the HVML document, when the HVML tag may conflict with a target markup language tag, we can use a predefined prefix to mark the HVML tag.
 By default, `v:` is used as the prefix, but we can also customize it in DOCTYPE this prefix.
 The prefix string must start with a letter and end with a colon (`:`).

 The format of the SYSTEM identifier string is as follows: